ogeesan/Arms-In-and-Out-of-Australia/report.typ

 In this small project where I am learning some important programming skills, I have also explored some important data on the trends in Australia's arms industry.
 I hope this has been an informative report, regardless of your initial reasons for reading it.

+== The Future

+It is very reasonable that Australia should at least examine its arms exports in the context of nations undergoing active investigation for crimes against humanity and genocide.

+Firstly, transparency.
+Information on the arms trade is scarce, and the data that does exist lacks real detail.
+In the end, Australians are left guessing as to what is being sold where and for what purpose, which is exactly the problem.
+Secondly, governance.
+Australia has no systems to monitor or react to the usage of its arms exports.
+This is effectively an excuse to sell arms to the United States and simply say "be chill, it's to our allies".
+Thirdly,
+@quakersArmsTradeReport2025

+I don't know how much more clearly to put this: we really shouldn't be selling things, especially arms, to nations that are actively committing genocide.
+That's crazy behaviour.

 #pagebreak()
 #bibliography(
   "references.bib",